Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 - [Maven 3](http://maven.apache.org/download.cgi)
 - [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2)

-This get started guide uses the Maven build tool to build and run Java source code, but other build tools such as Gradle work fine with the Azure libraries for Java.
+This guide uses Maven build tool to build and run the sample code, but other build tools such as Gradle work fine with the Azure libraries for Java.

 ## Set up authentication